-Now, in preparing for a big trip to New York City with a friend, I have to think of things like “How am I going to carry what I need for the day without my arm going weak?” or “Am I going to be able to walk all day?” or “How am I going to stay up that late?” or “What if my limp comes back when I’m trying to experience the conference and the city for the first time?”
-I’ve even thought things like, “Ugh… I wish I could wear cute heels all day like I used to!” and “Hmmm… I wonder if a roller bag would look too dorky so I don’t have to carry my stuff!”
+Now, in our lives overseas, I have to think of things like “How am I going to carry what I need for the day without my arm going weak?” or “Am I going to be able to walk all day?” or “How am I going to stay out in the heat?”

-The wave has caused me to realize my weakness, my frailty, my vulnerabilities.
+The waves that cause me to realize my weakness, my frailty, my vulnerabilities.

-The wave has caused me to realize that I really can’t do much in my own strength.
+The waves that cause me to realize that I really can’t do much in my own strength.

-The wave has caused me to rely on the Rock.
+The waves that cause me to rely on the Rock.

-I am thankful for everyday frustrations that cause me to run to Him on a daily basis.
+Being thankful for everyday frustrations and limitations that cause me to run to Him on a daily basis.

-I am thankful for the big, life-changing waves that cause me to learn complete dependance on my Rock.
+Being thankful for the big, life-changing waves that cause me to learn complete dependence on my Rock.